Northern Suburbs, Cape Town: Roads

 The Northern Suburbs mainly lies along the N1 freeway which traverses through Goodwood, Parow, Bellville, Brackenfell and Kraaifontein, routing traffic north-east from Cape Town to Paarl and Worcester.
 The R300 freeway (Kuils River Freeway) connects the northern suburbs of Bellville, Brackenfell and Kuilsrivier with Mitchells Plain to the south.
 The N7 freeway lies to the far west of the northern suburbs linking Goodwood with Malmesbury to the north.

 Rail

 The Metrorail Western Cape commuter rail system connects Cape Town to the northern suburbs of Goodwood, Parow, Bellville, Brackenfell and Kraaifontein via the Northern Line and also connects Strand and Somerset West in the Helderberg region to the northern suburbs of Kuilsrivier and Bellville via the Strand Line.

+Air

+As of 2026, a new international airport is in development for the City of Cape Town metro.
+The Cape Winelands Airport is set to be built on the site of the old Fisantekraal Airport, in Durbanville.
+The airport is still in the planning phases, and Environmental Authorization was submitted in 2025.
+Its owners expect it to accommodate over 5 million passengers annually by 2050.

+Crime

+Human trafficking

+The Northern Suburbs are recently experiencing human trafficking.
+As of October 2023, there have been 74 human trafficking victims, 42 labour trafficking victims, 9 victims of unspecified trafficking activities, 23 sex trafficking victims, and an estimated overall sum of 250 000 victims in South Africa.